Latin Church: Sexual abuse cases

 From the 1990s, the issue of sexual abuse of minors by Western Catholic clergy and other church members has become the subject of civil litigation, criminal prosecution, media coverage and public debate in countries around the world.
 The Western Catholic Church has been criticised for its handling of abuse complaints when it became known that some bishops had shielded accused priests, transferring them to other pastoral assignments where some continued to commit sexual offences.

 In response to the scandal, formal procedures have been established to help prevent abuse, encourage the reporting of any abuse that occurs, and to handle such reports promptly, although groups representing victims have disputed their effectiveness.
-In 2014, Pope Francis instituted the Pontifical Commission for the Protection of Minors for the safeguarding of minors.
+In 2014, Pope Francis instituted the Pontifical Commission for the Protection of Minors for the safeguarding of minors from abuse.